 - Most students live in singles or doubles; a few live in triples or quads.

 - All Houses have a common room with comfy couches, a TV, and microwave; it can be a quiet place to catch up on homework, or a hub for hanging out.

 - All day students have a room on campus, most with boarding roommates, so there is always a place to study, change for your afternoon activity, and stay over if you need to.

-- Yes, there are rules.
-Quiet hours are requested during Evening Study Hall, six nights a week from 8 to 10 p.m., with dorm check-in after that.
-There are weekly room inspections and everyone has a dorm job at some point in the year.
+Quiet hours are requested during Evening Study Hall, six nights a week from 8 to 10 p.m., with House check-in after that.
+There are weekly room inspections and everyone has a House job at some point in the year.
 While some of the rules take getting used to, our students will tell you that they really help you to figure out a routine that lets you balance school, friends and fun.
 You become independent.
 Best of all you are well-prepared to head off to college and take care of yourself.

 To help you achieve academic success, you will have Evening Study Hall, which for the first half of freshman year, means studying in your room.
 After that, you can choose from studying in your House, in the library, or in the Thomas S. Perakos Arts and Community Center.
 The goal is to figure out what works best for you, and those study skills will help to give you an advantage in college.

 There are at least two faculty apartments attached to each House.
 Your House parents are a big part of residential life.
 They can help with homework, bake treats as a surprise, let you walk their dog, hang out and watch a game with their kids, or use their kitchen to make a snack.
 They are full of advice and support and work hard to make sure that all of the residents of the House have a safe, quiet place to study and a great home away from home.